walterrowe/magick-frames/README.md

 -sc=color |               specifies the color of the shadow (default black) --shadowcolor=color

--tc=color |               specifies the color of the two-line text logo --textcolor=color         default #383838 below image, #E0E0E0 inside image
+-tc=color |               specifies the color of the two-line text watermark --textcolor=color         default #383838 below image, #E0E0E0 inside image

--tf=font |                specify the font to use for the two-row label text logo --textfont=font
+-tf=font |                specify the font to use for the two-row label text watermark --textfont=font

 -a=ratio |                specify the desired aspect ratio of the final output file in --aspect=ratio            width:height format (eg. -a=3:2, -a=4:5 -a=1:1). some social
                           media sites prefer specific aspect ratios for best display.

--w=your_logo |            specifies the image-based logo to use as the watermark that --watermark=your_logo     that is placed below or inside the image.
+-w=your_watermark |            specifies the image-based watermark to use as the watermark that --watermark=your_watermark     that is placed below or inside the image.

 -g=placement |            specifies which inside edge or corner of the image the logo --gravity=placement       or text should be nearest.
 The following are accepted values.